-MassMotion's analysis tools can export data for further processing.
+Flow's analysis tools can export data for further processing.
 All tables and graphs can export their datasets to a .csv file, and graphs can additionally be exported as an image.
 Agent Position Export can be used to output the position of agents from a simulation run to a .csv file.
 Movie and Image Export can be used to produce images and movies in various formats.
+Alembic Export can be used to export animated agent models for use in animation/visualization packages.

-3.2 User Interface
+4.2 User Interface

-3.2.1 Main Window
+4.2.1 Main Window

-3.2.1.1 List View
+4.2.1.1 List View